tuky191/talus-sre-challenge/docs/README.md

 That's it.
 From now on everything is setup to happen automatically.
 Github action will create new terraform organization, workspace and variables.
 Terraform will deploy all resources to the GCP.
 On occasion, in case something fails, you can redeploy by using the **_Deploy Infra_** github action.

+#### Monitoring and Logging

+### Grafana, Prometheus and Loki

+The terraform deploys all monitoring resources into the monitoring namespace.
+Similarly to the docker compose, there preconfigured [dashboards](../infra/terraform/dashboards/).